 The Lone Star Flight Museum, located at the entrance to Ellington Airport, is home to over two dozen flightworthy aircraft including historic WWII era bombers and fighters, the Flight Academy explaining the science of flight, a bay of flight simulators and the Mooney Hangar for preflight inspections, and the history of aviation in the Heritage Gallery.
 Scouts can sign up for several merit badge workshops such as Aviation, Electronics, Weather, and American Heritage.
 The Aviation Merit Badge is also available for troops during an overnight, and Cub Scout packs can do fun flying activities and spend the night under the wings of a warbird.
 For questions, email firstname.lastname@example.org.

 Register for Merit Badge Classes Sign up for Overnights

 HMNS Scout Classes

-The Houston Museum of Natural Science offers a variety of classes for Scouts.
+The Houston Museum of Natural Science offers a variety of classes and programs for Scouts.

 - Merit badge to adventure classes are offered throughout the school year and may be taken in-person or virtually.

 - In-person classes include admission to all permanent exhibits for the Scout and one chaperone.

 - Summer classes are offered as 5-day, two-day or one-day classes for Scouts BSA and 5-day classes for Cub Scouts and Webelos Scouts.